vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 I was able to recover my personal Gmail on Sunday May 12 evening after Gmail support removed the two-factor authentication on the account.

+After recovering personal Gmail, I was also able to recover GitHub (my GitHub recovery codes were recorded in my personal Gmail).
+Next, I was able to email the serial number of my stolen laptop to the BART Police officer (the receipt for the laptop purchase was in my Gmail inbox).

 ### Purchase of SIM card for an older number